tm-raph-alba/infra-design-milestone-raph/README.md

 ![PSQL network working](image-1.png)

-**Destroy-and-rebuild (reliability proof).** The complete environment was destroyed (`terraform destroy`, ~14 resources) and rebuilt exclusively through the pipeline (PR → plan showing 14 to add → merge → apply).
+**Destroy-and-rebuild (reliability proof).** The complete environment was destroyed and rebuilt exclusively through the pipeline (PR → plan showing to add → merge → apply).
 The rebuilt environment passed all the same verification tests.
 The state backend survived as designed.

 **CI/CD gating.** On PRs, the apply job shows as *skipped* while plan runs; on merge, both execute.
 Branch protection blocks merging on a failed plan.